jake-87/blog/content/blog/type_safe_interpreters.md

   | Leq : int expr * int expr -> bool expr
   | If : bool expr * 'a expr * 'a expr -> 'a expr
 ```
-Hence note that we can still use generic parameters - we just need to think about when it makes sense to do so,
+Note that we can still use generic parameters, like `'a` here - we just need to think about when it makes sense to do so,
 to get the type safety we want.

 Now for functions.
 What should a function look like here?
 One way of implementing them is with a "Higher-order abstract syntax"(HOAS)[^3] approach,